-The name I gave her, that she likely doesn't know, refers of course to her blue merle coloring and her gorgeous blue eyes.
+The name I gave her, that she likely never knew, referred of course to her blue merle coloring and her gorgeous blue eyes.
 During our first year together, we got to battle both demodectic and sarcoptic mange and a skin infection.
 As she matured into an adult, we finally got everything cleaned up.
-While she may be deaf, it certainly hasn't kept her from enjoying life or being an extremely friendly, happy dog.
+While she was deaf, it certainly never kept her from enjoying life or being an extremely friendly, happy dog.

-With her loving nature, she will leave any warm, comfortble spot just to follow me around the house so she knows where I am, and often comes to lay at or on my feet.
-If you aren't careful, she will happily lick you to insanity.
+With her loving nature, she would leave any warm, comfortble spot just to follow me around the house so she knew where I was, and often came to lay at or on my feet.
+If you weren't careful, she will happily lick you to insanity.
 It's one of her weird ways of showing she's happy.
 Many people fear deaf dogs because they think they must be reactionary biters, but not Blue.
-As a puppy I regularly startled her and treated her, so that she came to view it as a good thing and never reacts in fear.
+As a puppy I regularly startled her and treated her, so that she came to view it as a good thing and never reacted in fear.

-Blue is highly intelligent.
+Blue was highly intelligent.
 She figured out how to signal to go out if she needs to hurl!
-She is also trained with basic commands using hand signals, most of which she learned within a day or two.
-She picks up on facial and body expressions very well and can read my moods better than many hearing animals.
-She loves to gnaw on her Kong and to wrestle with my sweetie.
-If you go running with her, she'll also make mild attempts at herding you ;-)
+She was also trained with basic commands using hand signals, most of which she learned within a day or two.
+She picked up on facial and body expressions very well and can read my moods better than many hearing animals.